wanghuibin0/wanghuibin0.github.io/posts/2019/01/analytical-methods/index.md

 6. What else might this same pattern of details mean?
 How else could it be explained?

-7. What details don&#39;t seem to fit?
+7. What details don't seem to fit?
 How might they be connected with other details to form a different pattern?

 8. What does this new pattern mean?
 How might it cause me to read the meaning of individual details differently?